Asymmetric Tunneling of Bose-Einstein Condensates: Numerical Demonstration of Asymmetric Tunneling of 1D BEC

-We perform 120 simulations, increasing $\gamma$ by steps of 0.01 over the interval $0 < \gamma \leq 0.50$ and by steps of 0.05 over the interval $0.50 < \gamma \leq 3.0$.
-Because of this number of individual simulations as well as the more complex nature of the barrier, we reduce distance between the initial state's offset and the center of the asymmetric barrier, with each state being prepared in a potential with $v_0 = 0.5$ at $x_0 = \pm 76.3$\,\textmu m.
-As compared to previous simulations, we reduce the time of propagation to $t=11.14\, \textrm{ms}$ and coordinate range of $x$ to $\pm 152.5$\,\textmu m.
-Accordingly, we increase the kick applied to the BEC to $\kappa = 22$ such that it propagates faster.
-This provides adequate resolution to demonstrate the relationship between tunneling probability at the final time, $t=11.14$\,ms, and $a_s$ shown in Fig.~\ref{fig:method3scalingprobdiff}.
-In the case of $g = a_s = 0$, the symmetric tunneling is restored as expected.
-It is most surprising, though, that the relationship between the tunneling probability and $a_s$ exhibits a threshold-like behavior, where the tunneling probabilities remain symmetric and close to 0 for the lowest values of the scattering length $a_s$ but increase and become asymmetric above a certain value.
+We perform 100 simulations, increasing $\gamma$ in steps of 0.01 over the interval $0 < \gamma \leq 0.50$ and in steps of 0.05 over the interval $0.50 < \gamma \leq 3.0$.
+Because of this number of individual simulations as well as the more complex nature of the barrier, we reduce the distance between the initial state's offset and the center of the asymmetric barrier, with each state being prepared in a potential with $v_0 = 0.5$ at $x_0 = \pm 76.3$\,\textmu m.
+As compared to previous simulations, we reduce the time of propagation to $t=11.14\, \textrm{ms}$ and the range of $x$ is taken to be $\pm 152.5$\,\textmu m.
+Accordingly, we increase the initial kick applied to the BEC to $\kappa = 22$ such that it propagates faster, and with much higher kinetic energy.
+This provides adequate resolution to demonstrate the relationship between tunneling probability at the final time, $t=11.14$\,ms, and $a_s$, as shown in Fig.~\ref{fig:method3scalingprobdiff}.
+In the case of $g = a_s = 0$, symmetric tunneling is restored as expected.